Recognising elliptic manifolds: Nicely embedded handle structures

 \begin{proof}[Proof of Theorems~\ref{Thm:NiceEmbeddedManifold} and~\ref{Thm:NiceEmbeddedSolidTorus}] We start with the triangulation $\calT$ of $M$.
 Let $\calH$ be its dual handle structure.
 We give it its canonical affine structure, as in the proof of \refthm{DerivedSolidTorus}.
 Each zero-handle is a truncated octahedron, which may be realised as a simplicial subset of the second derived subdivision of the tetrahedron of $\calT$ that contains it.
 Each one-handle is the product of a hexagon and an interval, but it is collapsed onto its hexagonal co-core.

 Our goal is to construct an affine handle structure on $\calH'$.
 Thus, each zero-handle of $\calH'$ is given the structure of a euclidean polyhedron.
-We will realise this has a polyhedron in the truncated octahedron of $\calH'$ that contains it and as a simplicial subset of a suitable iterated barycentric subdivision of $\calT$.
+We realise this as a polyhedron in the truncated octahedron of $\calH'$ that contains it and as a simplicial subset of a suitable iterated barycentric subdivision of $\calT$.

 Now, within each zero-handle $H_0$ of $\calH$, every zero-handle of $\calH'$ is subnormal.
 These subnormal zero-handles are obtained from the truncated octahedron $H_0$ by cutting along normal triangles and squares.
 These are arranged into at most $4$ triangle types and at most one square type.
 Our approach, in overview, is to arrange for the intersections between these normal discs and the one-handles of $\calH$ to be simplicial, then for the remainder of the boundary of these discs to be simplicial and then for the normal discs themselves to be simplicial.